docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/index.rst

     newPacket = xmp.serialize( XMPConst.SERIALIZE_OMIT_PACKET_WRAPPER | XMPConst.SERIALIZE_USE_COMPACT_FORMAT ) );
     thumb.metadata = new Metadata( newPacket );

-To write metadata back to the file for a thumbnail, you can access the thumbnail’s file and create an XMPFile object object to access the embedded metadata directly.
+To write metadata back to the file for a thumbnail, you can access the thumbnail's file and create an XMPFile object object to access the embedded metadata directly.

 ::